azhengbot/LearnOnJava/README.md

     repeat them.
 On Mac/Linux, `!!` repeats the last command and `!n` repeats the nth command.

--   **enums.Command history**: Use `history` in Mac/Linux or press the F7 key in Windows.
+-   **enums.patterns.Command history**: Use `history` in Mac/Linux or press the F7 key in Windows.
     This gives you a list of all the commands you've entered.
 Mac/Linux provides numbers to refer to when you want to repeat a command.

 ### Unpacking a Zip Archive

-A file name ending with `.zip` is an archive containing other files in a compressed format.
+patterns.A file name ending with `.zip` is an archive containing other files in a compressed format.
 Both Linux and Mac have command-line `unzip` utilities, and it's possible to install a command-line `unzip` for Windows via the Internet.